maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The standard Robot Inventor firmware for the hub has slots for 21 programs.
 Slots 0..19 store user programs (either WordBlock or Python).
 There is one special slot, it is reserved for a (fixed) test program.
-The left and right buttons on the hub "walk" throught these slots.
+The left and right buttons on the hub "walk" through these slots.
 The user slots show the number 0..19 on the hub's display, the test slot shows a play symbol (triangle).
-The Spike Prime shows a heart instead of a play symbol.
+The Spike Prime shows a heart instead of a play symbol (and [Pybricks](https://pybricks.com/) shows a stop symbol (square)).

 ![the slots](images/slots.png)

-The program in a slot is activated by pressing the center button (center button LED switches from gray to white).
+The program in a slot is activated by pressing the center button (center button LED then switches from gray to white).

+So pressing the center button why the play symbol (triangle) is showing starts a test program that allows us to test all sensors an actuators:

 - When the test program is running, we see a LED light up for each of the six ports.
 - When we plug in an "actuator" (e.g. motor, or 3x3 LED matrix), an animation shows up "pushing data out of the port".